tanayk2610/DevOps-Pipeline/README.md

 ##### Canary Release:
+* The deployment of Checkbox creates to deployments Stable and Canary.
+Stable has the original repo while canary has github repo that we created with modified code for distinguishing canary and stable. [checkbox-canary](https://github.ncsu.edu/ssgodbol/checkbox-canary)
 * We created an infrastucure.js file which does the load balacing (similar to the workshop).
 It runs on Jenkins server itself.
 * The load balncer forwards every 3rd request to Canary deployment(33.33%) and rest to Stable server.
 If Canary deployment gives an error, then it forwards all requests to Stable.
 * A single instance of MongoDb was deployed on Jenkins server and both stable and canary deloyment use the same.